List of X-Men film series characters: Yuriko Oyama / Lady Deathstrike

-Hank McCoy/Beast
+Hank McCoy / Beast

-Hank McCoy/Beast (played by Steve Bacic in X2, Kelsey Grammer in The Last Stand and Days of Future Past, and Nicholas Hoult in other appearances) is a mutant with prehensile feet, enhanced agility and strength.
-He later develops further mutations of animalistic features and blue skin and fur.
-He is an accomplished politician and scientist, as well as mutant rights activist.
+Hank McCoy / Beast (portrayed by Steve Bacic in X2, Kelsey Grammer in The Last Stand and Days of Future Past, and Nicholas Hoult in other appearances) is a mutant with prehensile feet, enhanced agility, and strength.
+He later develops further mutations, including animalistic features, blue skin, and fur.
+He is an accomplished politician and scientist, as well as a mutant rights activist.

-Beast appears on a TV screen in X2, making a full appearance in The Last Stand as the Secretary of Mutant Affairs for the U.S. Cabinet with a past history with the X-Men.
-He resigns to assist the X-Men to defend the mutant cure facility on Alcatraz island, and is appointed United States Ambassador to the United Nations.
-In the original timeline, Beast is stated to be killed by human protestors in 2015.
+Beast appears on a TV screen in X2, making a full appearance in The Last Stand as the Secretary of Mutant Affairs for the U.S. Cabinet with a history with the X-Men.
+He resigns to help the X-Men defend the mutant cure facility on Alcatraz Island, and is appointed United States Ambassador to the United Nations.
+In the original timeline, Beast is killed by human protestors in 2015.
 Grammer reprises the role in the revised timeline of Days of Future Past as a member of the Xavier Institute.

-A young Hank is introduced in X-Men: First Class as a member of the CIA, working in Division X. He is a closeted mutant, until revealed by Xavier by accident.
+A young Hank is introduced in X-Men: First Class as a member of the CIA, working in Division X. He is a closeted mutant until Xavier accidentally reveals him.
 He joins the X-Men training team.
-When trying to cure his mutation using a serum of Mystique's DNA, he transforms into the bestial, blue furred form seen later in life.
-In Days of Future Past, he is capable of temporarily repressing his bestial form.
+When he tries to cure his mutation with a serum of Mystique's DNA, he transforms into the bestial, blue-furred form seen later in life.
+In Days of Future Past, he is able to temporarily repress his bestial form.
 He is recruited by Wolverine to assist in the mission to stop Mystique.
-Beast continues to use the serum in Apocalypse but can revert to the form, as shown when he joins the final battle.
-He appears in Dark Phoenix alongside the team in space and to fight Jean.
+He continues to use the serum in Apocalypse but can revert to his bestial form, as shown when he joins the final battle.
+He appears in Dark Phoenix alongside the team in space to fight Jean.
 The young version appears as a cameo in Deadpool 2.

+Beast appears in X-Men: The Official Game and X2: Wolverine's Revenge, voiced by Gregg Berger and Richard Portnow, respectively.

 Beast was intended for the first X-Men film, but was ultimately scrapped.
-Nicholas Hoult was intended to star in a spin-off film, but this was canceled.
-Grammer reprises the role as an alternate version of the character in the 2023 MCU film, The Marvels and is set to appear in Avengers: Doomsday.
+Nicholas Hoult was supposed to star in a spin-off film which was later canceled.
+Grammer reprises the role as an alternate version of the character in the 2023 MCU film, The Marvels, and is set to appear in Avengers: Doomsday.